You’ve just bought yourself a new WD Elements hard drive for your MacBook Pro. You’ve hooked it up to your MacBook ok.

 Now you’re ready to format.

-It’s the software you use to format your WD Elements drive.
-And should you want to reformat the drive again later, you use Disk Utility.
+It’s the Mac OS software you use to format your WD Elements drive.
+And should you want to reformat your drive again later, you use the same disk management software.

 Your Disk Utility program lives within a folder called Utilities.